5 Ways to Adapt Your LinkedIn Ads During COVID-19

 Update your website copy to make it clear what your availability is.

 If you don’t have dev resources, check out this new tool from Google Optimize that lets you add a banner to your site.

 Many other things are uncertain at the moment.
 Make sure that your customers aren’t unsure about your company and how you can help.

 Review and adjust your LinkedIn advertising during COVID-19

-As I mentioned earlier, LinkedIn campaigns need only adapt to continue to be useful during COVID-19.
+As I mentioned earlier, you may not be ready to ramp your ad spend back up, but that doesn't mean you need to stop your campaigns altogether.
+LinkedIn campaigns need only adapt to continue to be useful during COVID-19.
 Think about how you’re positioning your brand.
 Don’t focus only on sales, but don’t abandon them altogether, either.
 Be helpful and educational, capture audiences where you can, and leverage your touchpoints on all channels.